dubl3a/dublea_conky/README.md

 ## Install

-Place contents into `~/config/.conky`
+Place contents into `~/.config/conky`
+Run `conky -c ~/.config/conky/conky.conf` to start it up Modify the `conky.conf` file while it is running as it will refresh when you save the file.
+This will allow you to modify it and verify it working on your system.

 ### To-Do

 1. Replace OS logo with ASCII logo pulled through `exec` objects -- In Progress
 2. Replace Intel icon with CPU object\font
-2. Replace NVIDIA icon with GPU object\font
+3. Replace NVIDIA icon with GPU object\font
-3. Add `if_up - endif ` objects for existing network to hide when not connected
+4. Add `if_up - endif ` objects for existing network to hide when not connected
-4. Add LAN connection to display when hard wired also leveraging `if_up | endif ` objects
+5. Add LAN connection to display when hard wired also leveraging `if_up | endif ` objects
-5. Add `if_mounted - endif` objects for Network Storage boxes to hide when not at home
+6. Add `if_mounted - endif` objects for Network Storage boxes to hide when not at home
+7. Add boxes for USB\Removal Media with `if_mounted - endif` objects
-6. Auto add Storage box devices and objects
+8. Auto add Storage box devices and objects
-7. Create Second Config: conky2.conf
+9. Create Second Config: conky2.conf
 	* Calendar
     * Weather
     * To-Do list (linked to Google or other)
     * netstat \ firewall stats
     * Fill with other (quote\joke\image of the day; rss feed; reddit feed)
+10. Add AMD Support (would require testers)